 (3) For the purposes of this Act, a document that is not readily legible shall be deemed not to be in writing.

-152. Restriction on form of document
+152. Tribunal may prohibit use of illegible etc. documents

 Where the form of a document given or issued by a credit provider or mortgagee under or for the purposes of this Act is, in the opinion of the Tribunal —

-(a) expressed in language that is not readily comprehensible;
+(a) expressed in language that is not readily comprehensible; or

 (b) written or printed in a colour, or on paper of a colour, that detracts from the legibility of the document; or